Shayankhannn/Next-Hire/README.md

 fix tag spacing issue -- done

-fix image size issue
+fix image size issue -- done

-seeding issue in sequence -- done fix white screen issue after login --- done -- was calling redirect in if statement accidently
+seeding issue in sequence -- done

+fix white screen issue after login --- done -- was calling redirect in if statement accidently

 fix logout issue --- done -- used form instead of form componenet --

 fix - error after creating job -- done was calling get in route insead of post --

 fix-- form submit error of job create -- done --- s was capital in name of salary input ----

-fix -- create form select tag issue -- white
+fix -- create form select tag issue -- white -- done not really

-fix -- job type field issue --
+fix -- job type field issue -- done

-fix -- job card content
+fix -- job card content -- doen partially will improve

-fix -- remote issue
+fix -- remote issue  -- done
-fix -- schedule and featured issue fix -- tags issue like same tags but capital and small are also considering diff
+fix -- schedule and featured issue -- done fix -- tags issue like same tags but capital and small are also considering diff -- done

-fix --- tag spacing top bottom --
+fix --- tag spacing top bottom -- done

+fix -- job featured query in job controller now its showing featured job only in featured but it should be shown in recent too

 ----------